 Pros and Cons

 While slate has a lot to recommend it as a countertop material, it can be sharp around the edges and is not as tough as marble and granite.
 It is brittle and can crack and chip away much more easily than other stones.
 Several professionals have recommended to round off slate corners to prevent cracks and injuries during installation.
 While slate is a more subdued color compared to other countertop options, incorporating a variety of color in the surrounding interior design can be a complementary solution to the natural slate look.

 Cleaning and Maintaining Slate

 Dusting and sweeping once a week with a microfiber cloth to reduce dust and surface grit is highly recommended.
 Avoid cleaning slate with abrasive cleaners, oily sprays, and products with lemon or vinegar, as they may etch the surface.
 Additionally, avoiding cleaners that contain wax is important as placing heated appliances or pans on slate countertops with wax may cause the wax to melt and stain the stone.
 Cleaning slate countertops with a damp cloth and a pH-neutral stone cleaner will help fend off water spots.
-Leaving the cloth for 10-15 minutes can also help loosen tough spots with dirt, but may require some deeper scrubbing.
+Leaving the cloth for 10 to 15 minutes can also help loosen tough spots with dirt, but may require some deeper scrubbing.
 Wiping slate countertops dry after cleaning will help prevent mineral deposits and spots caused by water.

 The most important time to seal your slate is right after installation, as sealing helps protect against damage.
 To protect and maintain slate countertops, you'll need a natural stone cleaner, sealer, soft cloths, poultice, mineral oil, and an old towel.
 After cleaning and sealing, applying Mazola (corn oil) to slate countertops can help with polishing slate to make it shine.